ezEngine/docs/docs/samples/sample-game-plugin.md

 When you press 'Play' in the editor, the scene will be simulated and the custom components, such as the `DemoComponent`, will take effect.

-When you press 'Play the Game' a full game window is launched and now even the custom [game state (TODO)](../runtime/application/game-state.md) is instantiated and executed.
+When you press 'Play the Game' a full game window is launched and now even the custom [game state](../runtime/application/game-state.md) is instantiated and executed.
 Consequently, the UI will appear and you can interact with it.
 Note that this still runs inside the editor process.

 You can also [export and run the scene](../editor/run-scene.md) externally in the stand-alone [ezPlayer](../tools/player.md) application.